Daafip/Are-rain-gauges-in-the-right-place/README.md

 - Distance stations: loads in gauge locations, looks at the distances between rain gauge stations (basic intro)
 - Difference Contour and DEM: Loads in results from contour and DEM analysis, merges the dataframes and creates plots (plots)
 - Contours: Takes shapefile contour data in the format supplied by the  [Ordnance Survey](https://osdatahub.os.uk/) at 50m resolution and turns it into slope steepness data for specific points.
 In this case raingauge points but could be used at any given location in theory.
+- DEM: Takes void filled elevation (raster) data in format supplied by [hydroSHEDS](https://hydrosheds.org) at 3 arc-second resolution and turns it into slope steepness data.

 #### _unused:_
 - Distance building: Loads in shapedata for buildings and computes the distance to buidlings (exploring use of shapely)